SuperteamDAO/ground-zero/_content/introduction/great-but-i-cant-code-so-can-i-only-participate-by-buying-tokens.md

 ---
-title: '💎 Great but I can't code, so can I only participate by buying tokens?'
+title: "💎 Great but I can't code, so can I only participate by buying tokens?"
 authors:
   - name: '@aditya'
     url: 'https://twitter.com/aditay7s'